aservet1/jRAPL/README.md

 If `MICRO_ARCHITECTURE` says something like `UNDEFINED_ARCHITECTURE`, feel free to open a pull request with whatever your output was and I'll update, if possible.

 ### Contact
 Any questions, feel free to email.
-Alejandro Servetto {aservet1@binghamton.edu} or {a.l.servetto@gmail.com}
+Alejandro Servetto {aservet1@binghamton.edu}